factorysh/demo_api_mashup_node/README.md

 Demo of api mashup with node
 ============================

+Dummy REST API that mix text analysis and illustrations services.

-Go get your own API key on Giphy and Dandelion.
+Go get your own API keys:

+ * Look for [Create an App] on Giphy : https://developers.giphy.com/docs/api#quick-start-guide
+ * "Get started with a Free Account" on Dandelion : https://dandelion.eu/accounts/register/?next=/docs/

 Export them as Env :